sakakit/BracketColorizer/ReadMe.md

 BracketColorizer is an editor-assistance plugin for JetBrains IntelliJ Platform IDEs.
 It colorizes brackets in source code based on nesting depth to make matching pairs easier to visually track.
 - Supported brackets: (), [], {}, <> (angle brackets are heuristically distinguished depending on context)
 - How it works: When a language plugin provides a SyntaxHighlighter, the plugin excludes comments/strings and colors brackets accordingly; otherwise it falls back to simple text scanning (language-agnostic).
 - Customization: You can adjust the color set in settings.
+You can also enable/disable coloring per bracket type ((), [], {}, <>).
 The number of nesting levels is fixed (9).
 - Purpose: Help you quickly follow bracket pairs even in deeply nested code, improving readability and maintainability.
 - Robustness: Coloring is preserved across IDE saves/commits and external file reloads (e.g., Git operations) via automatic re-application.
+- Live apply: Pressing Apply in Settings updates coloring immediately even while the Settings dialog is open; reopening files is not necessary.

 ## Notice about AI generation
 This project (including source code and this ReadMe) was created with AI assistance.
 For the initial creation and some updates, we used JetBrains' autonomous programmer "Junie."
 Content has been reviewed and edited by a human as needed.